Basquiat (film): Writing

 Julian Schnabel had given seed money to another film that was being developed about Jean-Michel Basquiat, but when he read an early script that he believed misrepresented Andy Warhol, he decided to make the film himself.
 Schnabel said, In the film, I wanted to make a requiem for Jean and Andy ...
 They were so attacked.
 Andy cared about Jean-Michel.
 He was really human.
 He wasn't a vampire.
 His death broke Jean-Michel's heart."

-The film has a screenplay by Schnabel and a story by John Bowe, Michael Holman—a former member of theatrical rock group The Tubes, who had met Basquiat in 1979 and together founded an experimental, industrial/electronica group called Gray.—and Lech Majewski.
+The film has a screenplay by Schnabel and a story by Lech Majewski.

 Schnabel's art in film

 As director, Schnabel inserted himself into the film as the fictional character Albert Milo (Gary Oldman), based on himself.
 Schnabel also added cameo appearances by his mother, father, and daughter (as Milo's family).
 Schnabel appeared as an extra as a waiter.

 Basquiat was the first commercial feature film about a painter made by a painter.
 Schnabel said:

 "I know what it's like to be attacked as an artist.
 I know what it's like to be judged as an artist.
 I know what it's like to arrive as an artist and have fame and notoriety.
 I know what it's like to be accused of things that you never said or did.
 I know what it's like to be described as a piece of hype.
 I know what it's like to be appreciated as well as degraded."

 Basquiat died in 1988 of mixed-drug toxicity (he had been combining cocaine and heroin, known as "speedballing").
 Basquiat's estate denied permission for his work to be used in the film.
 Schnabel and his studio assistant Greg Bogin created paintings "in the style of" Basquiat for the film.